 (1) Engine.
 It was smaller, lighter and faster than the 2004 engine.
 Yamaha took the 125cc two-stroke engine to a new level.

 (2) Suspension.
 In 2004 Yamaha made a big jump by switching from 46mm to 48mm Kayabas.
 In 2005 they took a quantum leap forward from cartridge forks to dual-chamber forks.
+In 2006, the move to the still relevant Kayaba SSS forks.

 (3) Weight.
 197 pounds is light.